-How to Woo the Marketer of Your Dreams in 2019
+How to Woo the Marketer of Your Dreams

 Ah, Valentines Day.
 The day we’re reminded that finding “the one” can be one of life’s greatest challenges.
 And finding the right marketer for your team, well, that’s not so easy either.

 In part because there are simply more open job opportunities available than there are qualified marketers to fill them.
 For example, in our 2018 Hiring Trends Report, data shows that demand for digital marketers is up to 59 percent while supply is down to 19 percent.

 So take a page from Cupid’s book and follow these six tips to woo the marketer of your dreams.